-The Principal shall proceed in accordance with the Code of Student Conduct, as appropriate, based on the investigation findings.
+The Principal shall proceed in accordance with the Code of Student Pupil Conduct, as appropriate, based on the investigation findings.
 The Principal shall submit the report to the Superintendent within two school days of the completion of the investigation and in accordance with the Administrative Procedures Act (N.J.S.A.
 52:14B-1 et seq.).
-As appropriate to the findings from the investigation, the Superintendent shall ensure the Code of Student Conduct has been implemented and may decide to provide intervention services, order counseling, establish training programs to reduce harassment, intimidation, or bullying and enhance school climate, impose discipline, or take or recommend other appropriate action, as necessary.
+As appropriate to the findings from the investigation, the Superintendent shall ensure the Code of Student Pupil Conduct has been implemented and may decide to provide intervention services, order counseling, establish training programs to reduce harassment, intimidation, or bullying and enhance school climate, impose discipline, or take or recommend other appropriate action, as necessary.

 The Superintendent shall report the results of each investigation to the Board of Education no later than the date of the regularly scheduled Board of Education meeting following the completion of the investigation.
-The Superintendent's report shall include information on any consequences imposed under the Code of Student Conduct, any services provided, training established, or other action taken or recommended by the Superintendent.
+The Superintendent's report also shall include information on any consequences imposed under the Code of Student Pupil Conduct, any intervention services provided, counseling ordered, training established, or other action taken or recommended by the Superintendent.

-Parents of involved student offenders and targets/victims shall be provided with information about the investigation, in accordance with Federal and State law and regulation.
-The information to be provided to parents shall include the nature of the investigation, whether the district found evidence of harassment, intimidation, or bullying, and whether consequences were imposed or services provided to address the incident of harassment, intimidation, or bullying.
+Parents of involved student offenders and targets/victims the pupils who are parties to the investigation shall be provided with information about the investigation, in accordance with Federal and State law and regulation.
+The information to be provided to parents or guardians shall include the nature of the investigation, whether the district found evidence of harassment, intimidation, or bullying, and or whether consequences were imposed or services provided to address the incident of harassment, intimidation, or bullying.
 This information shall be provided in writing within five school days after the results of the investigation are reported to the Board of Education.

-A parent may request a hearing before the Board of Education after receiving the information about the investigation.
-The hearing shall be held within ten school days of the request.
+A parent or guardian may request a hearing before the Board of Education after receiving the information about the investigation.
+When a request for a hearing is granted, Tthe hearing shall be held within ten school days of the request.
 The Board of Education shall conduct the hearing in executive session, pursuant to the Open Public Meetings Act (N.J.S.A.
-10:4-1 et seq.), to protect the confidentiality of the students.
-At the hearing, the Board may hear testimony from and consider information provided by the school Anti-Bullying Specialist and others, as appropriate, regarding the incident, the findings from the investigation of the incident, recommendations for consequences or services, and any programs instituted to reduce such incidents, prior to rendering a determination.
+10:4-1 et seq.), to protect the confidentiality of the students pupils.
+At the hearing, the Board may hear testimony from and consider information provided by the school Anti-Bullying Specialist and others, as appropriate, regarding the alleged incident, the findings from the investigation of the alleged incident, recommendations for consequences or services, and any programs instituted to reduce such incidents, prior to rendering a determination.